abrt/faf/container/README.md

 `podman pull redis:latest`
 `podman run --pod <pod_name> --name faf-redis --hostname faf-redis -dit redis`

-Then FAF is ready for use.
+Then ABRT Analytics is ready for use.

 ## What's next
 You can see incoming reports in webUI.
 It is accessible on `http://localhost:8080/faf`.

-Also to send reports into your own FAF, you have to set up libreport on all machines, from which you wish to report into your own FAF.
+Also to send reports into your own instance of ABRT Analytics, you have to set up libreport on all machines, from which you wish to report into it.
 To do so, set up `URL = http://<container_IP>:8080/faf` in `/etc/libreport/plugins/ureport.conf`.

-## Configuring FAF
+## Configuring ABRT Analytics
-New containers come with fully working and configured FAF (on top of basic configuration Fedora releases are added, caching is disabled, and FAF accepts unknown components).
+New containers come with fully working and configured ABRT Analytics (on top of basic configuration Fedora releases are added, caching is disabled, and ABRT Analytics accepts unknown components).

-To run any FAF action, please run them as faf user.
+To run any ABRT Analytics action, please run them as faf user.

 `podman exec faf faf <action> <arguments>`